leptos-rs/book/src/async/13_actions.md

 All of this is true.
 Or you could use the final `async` primitive: [`create_action`](https://docs.rs/leptos/latest/leptos/fn.create_action.html).

 Actions and resources seem similar, but they represent fundamentally different things.
-If you’re trying to load data by running an `async` function, either once or when some other value changes, you probably want to use `create_resource`.
-If you’re trying to occasionally run an `async` function in response to something like a user clicking a button, you probably want to use `create_action`.
+If you’re trying to load data by running an `async` function, either once or when some other value changes, you probably want to use a resource.
+If you’re trying to occasionally run an `async` function in response to something like a user clicking a button, you probably want to use an `Action`.

 Say we have some `async` function we want to run.